All Episodes

 I just want to emphasize one thing.

-In particular, I think there's one state that I'm getting little anecdotal that is super, super tight.
+In particular, I think there's one state that I'm getting a little anecdotal that is super, super tight.

-It's the Commonwealth of Pennsylvania.
+It's the Commonwealth of Pennsylvania, as predicted.

 But again, I go over all these states.

-They're all so, So important.
+They're all so, so, so important.

 They really are.